 Step 5: Express Love and Support

-Family members can also use this time to outline how they plan to help the person to recover, both when the person is in treatment and when the formal treatment program is over.
-Recovering from an addiction is hard work, and some people spend years trying to get control over their urges and move forward with their lives.
-These people will need the help of their families in order to improve, and family members who promise their ongoing support could help these people to feel more comfortable with accepting care.
+Family members can also use an intervention to outline the work they plan to do.
+They can offer help at every stage of recovery, both when the person is in treatment and when the formal treatment program is over.
+Friends and family members who pledge their ongoing support and their own participation in treatment, therapy and aftercare help loved ones feel more comfortable accepting primary care.

 Optional Step: Set Consequences

-Consequences can vary, but families could use almost anything to reach the person they love.
-Some choose to keep addicted family members away from small children.
-Others ask addicted people to leave the household altogether, or they outline ways in which they’ll refuse to shield the person from the consequences of the addiction.
-These families might not cover drug expenses, for example, or they might not call in sick for a person who has a drug hangover.
+Consequences can vary.
+Some families may choose to keep addicted family members away from small children.
+Others ask addicted people to leave the household altogether or pledge to no longer offer any money for any reason.
+Families outline ways in which they’ll refuse to shield the person from the consequences of the addiction.
+The Journal of Substance Abuse Treatment reports that setting firm consequences encourages individuals to both enter and stay in treatment.3

-Coming up with a script that contains all the right elements is important, but even the best scripts won’t be effective unless the family makes a point to hold practice sessions and really understand what they’ll need to say and how they’ll need to say it.
+Creating an intervention script that contains all the right elements is an important first step.
+However even the best scripts won’t be effective unless the family practices, plans for a variety of outcomes and really understands what they’ll need to say and how they’ll need to say it.

 Articles posted here are primarily educational and may not directly reflect the offerings at The Oaks.
 For more specific information on programs at The Oaks, contact us today.